Nachoeigu/bookbuilder_ai/README.md

 ### 8. **Completion:**
-We finally have the book ready to read.
-The finished product includes the book title, prologue, and the complete content of your story, ready for you to enjoy or share with others.
+We finally execute the assembler node, which gathers and prepares the book for reading.
+The finished product includes the book title, prologue, used_models, how was the user requirements and the complete content of your story, ready for you to enjoy or share with others.

 #### Configuration of bot before stating